 6. TeamViewer: You sometimes might need to let people access your computer, so they can do specific tasks, which may be impossible on their end.
 TeamViewer enables you to control other remote computers as well.
 It's perfect for your team, especially for interviews, presentations or training sessions.

-8. Yammer: Yammer is a private social network that helps employees collaborate across departments, locations, and business apps.
+8. Yammer: Microsoft’s Yammer is a private social network that helps you collaborate across departments, locations, and business apps.

 9. Flock: Break free from email with Flock, a free group and one-on-one chat for your team.

 10. Google Hangouts Meet: Connect with your team or clients anywhere in the world with Hangouts Meet.
 In our experience, the video call solution is very reliable and easy to set up.
 Helpful when you can’t have a face-to-face meeting.

 Every freelancer needs to be online these days and involved in the live conversation as part of their marketing.
 The following social media management tools will help you stay active without losing focus on your business.

 1. Buffer: Buffer is a very popular social media scheduling application where you can share content and automatically schedule the distribution to Twitter, Facebook, LinkedIn and Google Plus.
 We especially love the Buffer Chrome extension where you can easily share images from any website.